RangeOfSounds.com is reader-supported. We may earn a small commission through products purchased using links on this page.

 If I could offer one piece of advice regarding mixing and mastering, it would be not to expect that at some point, you will have finally reached the finish line and finally “made it.”
 Mixing and mastering is something that you will always be working to get better at, which I think is part of the fun of creating music.

-I hope you have enjoyed this article and now have a better understanding of how long it might take to learn how to mix and master and some of the factors that determine it.
+I hope you have enjoyed this article and now have a better understanding of how long it might take to learn how to be good mixing and mastering and some of the factors that determine it.

 Until next time, stay creative!